mhavey/marklogic/uml2es/examples/hr/README.md

 ### Create DHF Entities From the HR Model
 Now we create our DHF entity plugins.
 We leverage's the toolkit's ability to cut/generate code.
 First, ask the toolkit to create the basic plugins (without any flows).
 It will infer which classes in the model should be plugins.

-gradle -b uml2es4dhf.gradle -PenvironmentName=local -i uCreateDHFEntities -PmodelName=DHFEmployeeSample -PentitySelect=infer
+gradle -b uml2es4dhf4.gradle  -i uCreateDHFEntities -PmodelFile=../umlModels/DHFEmployeeSample.xml -PentitySelect=infer

 Confirm:
 - In gradle project there are new folders